 The board may deny an application for licensure, may approve licensure with conditions, or may discipline a licensee using any disciplinary actions listed in subdivision 3 on proof that the individual has:

-(1) intentionally submitted false or misleading information to the board or the advisory council;
+(1) intentionally submitted false or misleading information to the board;

-(2) failed, within 30 days, to provide information in response to a written request by the board or advisory council;
+(2) failed, within 30 days, to provide information in response to a written request by the board;

 (3) performed services of an occupational therapist or occupational therapy assistant in an incompetent manner or in a manner that falls below the community standard of care;